drstrupf/multiple-sclerosis-disability-progression/README.md

-# Disability Progression in Multiple Sclerosis
+# Disability Accrual in Multiple Sclerosis
-This repository is a collection of tools for assessing disability progression in Multiple Sclerosis based on changes in Expanded Disability Status Scale (EDSS) scores over time.
-The event annotation algorithm differentiates between **Progression Independent of Relapse Activity (PIRA)** and **Relapse Associated Worsening (RAW)**, and the additional worsening types **PIRA with relapse during confirmation** and **Undefined Worsening** that are required for supporting non-standardized real-world data from observational cohorts.
+This repository is a collection of tools for assessing disability accrual in Multiple Sclerosis based on changes in Expanded Disability Status Scale (EDSS) scores over time.
+The event annotation algorithm differentiates between **Progression Independent of Relapse Activity (PIRA)** and **Relapse Associated Worsening (RAW)**, and the additional event types **PIRA with relapse during confirmation** and **Undefined Worsening** that are required for supporting non-standardized real-world data from observational cohorts.

 ![Annotated follow-up with PIRA, RAW, and undefined worsening](images/example_with_all_types.png?raw=true "Annotated follow-up with PIRA, RAW, and undefined worsening")
 <sup>**Figure 1** Example of a follow-up annotated with our code.
 Minimal required EDSS increase + 1, next-confirmed roving reference, events confirmed at the next assessment, RAW window 30 days pre-/post-relapse, default option for undefined worsening (re-baselining only), no minimal distance requirement, no event merging.</sup>